Ordinal43/api-testing-newman/README.md

 This project is a simple automation test for Postman APIs made using **Newman** and **Docker Compose**.

-This project uses the [vad1mo/hello-world-rest](https://hub.docker.com/r/vad1mo/hello-world-rest) docker image for the REST API.
+This project uses the [vad1mo/hello-world-rest](https://hub.docker.com/r/vad1mo/hello-world-rest) Docker image for the REST API.

 ## Prerequisites